 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

 Abstract:Recent AI research has emphasised the importance of learning disentangled representations of the explanatory factors behind data.
-Despite the recent focus on models which can learn such representations, visual inspection remains the primary method for evaluating the degree of disentanglement achieved.
+Despite the growing interest in models which can learn such representations, visual inspection remains the standard evaluation metric.
 While various desiderata have been implied in recent definitions, it is currently unclear what exactly makes one disentangled representation better than another.
-In this work we propose a framework for quantitatively evaluating the quality of disentangled representations learned by different models.
-Three criteria are explicitly defined and quantified to elucidate the quality of learnt representations and compare models on an equal basis.
-Experiments with the recent InfoGAN model for learning disentangled representations illustrate the appropriateness of the framework, we employ it to compare quantitatively the representations learned by recent state-of-the-art models.
+In this work we propose a framework for the quantitative evaluation of disentangled representations when the ground-truth latent structure is available.
+Three criteria are explicitly defined and quantified to elucidate the quality of learnt representations and thus compare models on an equal basis.
+To illustrate the appropriateness of the framework, we employ it to compare quantitatively the representations learned by recent state-of-the-art models.

 Enter your feedback below and we'll get back to you as soon as possible.